All Insights

 I've worked across multiple time zones for years.
 Here's what's worth keeping.

 Most remote-team advice is generic.
-After running engineering pods at TD, DBS, and now my own clients across timezones, I have stronger opinions about what works.
+After running engineering pods at a bank, a bank, and now my own clients across timezones, I have stronger opinions about what works.

 Remote work is ergonomically harder than in-person.
 Most teams treat it like in-person with Zoom.
 That's the source of the problem.